glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 # Adding Input Controls

-Now you will use Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.14/manual/index.html) to add interactions to the _sphere_ you create in ["Creating Basic 3D Objects"](./creating3DObjects.md).

-First, delete the cube.
+Now you will use Unity's [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.14/manual/index.html) to add interactions to the _sphere_ you created in ["Creating Basic 3D Objects"](./creating3DObjects.md).
+First, delete the cube you created there.
 Then, rename the plane "ground", and the sphere "ball".
 Finally, reset the ground's transform so it's rotation values are all zero; you should have something that looks similar to Figure 1, below.

 ![Ball and Plane](./images/groundAndBall.png)